Nortech-ai/nortech-python/docs/index.md

 - `data_type` _Literal["float", "boolean", "string", "json"]_ - The data type of the Signal.
 - `description` _str_ - A description of the Signal.
 - `long_description` _str_ - A long description of the Signal.

-### SignalOutput

-Detailed output model for a single signal.

-**Attributes**:

-- `id` _int_ - Id of the Signal.
-- `name` _str_ - Name of the Signal.
-- `created_at` _datetime_ - Timestamp of when the Signal was created.
-- `updated_at` _datetime_ - Timestamp of when the Signal was last updated.
-- `workspace` - Metadata about the Workspace containing the Signal.
-  - id (int): Id of the Workspace.
-  - name (str): Name of the Workspace.
-- `asset` - Metadata about the Asset containing the Signal.
-  - id (int): Id of the Asset.
-  - name (str): Name of the Asset.
-- `division` - Metadata about the Division containing the Signal.
-  - id (int): Id of the Division.
-  - name (str): Name of the Division.
-- `unit` - Metadata about the Unit containing the Signal.
-  - id (int): Id of the Unit.
-  - name (str): Name of the Unit.
-- `device` - Metadata about the Device containing the Signal.
-  - id (int): Id of the Device.
-  - name (str): Name of the Device.